Policies and Procedures

 - ALL sections of the course are closed

-Then you can submit a request for a force add.
 Please keep in mind this is not guaranteed.
 Requests due to work or other conflicts are not acceptable reasons for a force add and force add requests are only considered after waitlists have been purged.
-Please review the Spring 2018 policies and eligibility requirements.
+Please review the policies and eligibility requirements for Summer 2018 and Fall 2018.

 - Grade Appeals